Diabetes Mellitus Type 1 In Children

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Blood sugar checks: Your child's blood sugar level may be checked many times each day.
+- Blood glucose test: Your child's blood sugar level will be checked many times each day.
 This is usually done before meals and at bedtime.
 His blood is tested in a glucose monitor.

 - Random blood glucose test: This test may be done any time of the day.
 A blood sample will be tested for the amount of sugar it contains.